gnahiak2/esprog/README.md

 - [ ] WebUSB
 - [ ] universal programmer mode
 - [ ] plugin support
-- [ ] world domination (optional)

 ---

-# 🤖 AI DISCLOSURE
+# AI DISCLOSURE

 AI helped me with:

-- yelling at Rust compiler errors
+- Rust compiler errors
 - understanding some `esp-hal` stuff
 - improving code structure
-- writing parts of the documentation

 all of the project design, implementation, testing, debugging, and making everything actually work was done by me!!